wso2-attic/ballerina-integrator/connectors/module-messageStore/messageStore/Module.md

 ### 2. Store messages reliably

 If storing a message failed, the connector will try to store it to the same message store a few times before giving up.
-Underlying, this will try to re-initialize the connection to the broker and retry to send the message over JMS.
-If there is a sudden connection issue to the message broker when storing the message, this feature can recover the situation.
+The store connector will try to re-initialize the connection to the broker and retry to send the message over JMS.
+If this is a transient connection issue  while storing the message, this feature can recover from that situation.

 When retrying, users can configure